carmine560/trading-peripheral/README.md

 #### SBI Securities Login Credentials

-This script stores your username and password for logging in to SBI Securities in the `SBI Securities Variables` section of the configuration file.
+Enter your SBI Securities username and password in the `SBI Securities Variables` section of the configuration file.
+These values are used for automated login.

 ### Options